ChrisNeedham200/loadimpact-docs/jekyll/_v3/integrations/notifications.md

 HipChat is a group chat & IM for teams .
 Follow these instructions to configure HipChat notifications:

 1. From HipChat, go to Integrations, select a Room and the “Build your own integration” option from the list of integrations.
 Copy the room notification URL presented in the "Send messages to this room by posting this URL" field on the next page.
-2. From Load Impact, select Notifications from your organization settings.
+2. From LoadImpact, select Notifications from your organization settings.
 (User menu > Organizations > Organization setting > Notifications)
 3. Paste room notification URL into the HipChat input and click Save or Test Hook.

 ![Hipchat Setup]({{ site.baseurl }}/assets/img/v3/integrations/notifications/hipchat-instructions.png)